w3f/Grants-Program/applications/scaffold-dot.md

 ### Team's experience

 Please describe the team's relevant experience, including any previous blockchain projects or contributions to the ecosystem.
-Miles has been using scaffold-eth since the first version and has written tutorials on how to implement a proxy factory with scaffold-eth 2 for Minimal Proxies, UUPS, and Upgradeable Beacon Proxies.
+Miles has ~3 years of full stack dev experience.
+He has been using scaffold-eth since the first version and has written tutorials on how to implement a proxy factory with scaffold-eth 2 for Minimal Proxies, UUPS, and Upgradeable Beacon Proxies.
 He has also forked buidlguidlv3 for an MVP of testnet.FanSociety.xyz
+Anwesh has ~5 years full stack dev experience.
+Previously worked as a tech lead at B2B fintech firm.
+Was previously a Polkadot Ambassador and the community manager/moderator of the official Polkadot/Kusama discord.
+Has been contributing to Polkadot ecosystem for >2 years.
+Has participated in Thousand Contributors Programme by w3f and has been adding suggestions/improvements across the w3f github projects (polkadot-wiki).
+Also wrote a comprehensive tutorial to get started with Polkadot using the polkadot-js API. https://polkadotjs-developer-hub.gitbook.io/

 ## 📊 Development Status